Burnham Hillside Bowls Club

 Burnham Hillside Bowls Club Policy statement in its Constitution reads as follows:

-Burnham Hillside Bowls Club believes everyone has the right to live from abuse (including bullying) or neglect regardless of age, ability or disability, sex, race, religion, ethnic origin, sexual orientation, marital or gender status.
+Burnham Hillside Bowls Club believes everyone has the right to live free from harm (includes physical abuse, sexual abuse, emotional abuse, financial abuse, Modern slavery, Neglect/self neglect, Discrimination and Radicalization) or neglect regardless of age, ability or disability, sex, race, religion, ethnic origin, sexual orientation, marital or gender status.
 We are committed to create and maintaining a safe and positive environment and an open, listening culture where people feel able to share concerns without fear of retribution.

 BHBC acknowledge that safeguarding is everybody's responsibility and are committed to prevent abuse and neglect through safeguarding the welfare of all members involved in bowls and its club.
-Physical and mental health, well-being, ability, disability and need for care and support can affect a person's resilience. we recognise that some people experience barriers, for example, communication in raising concerns or seek help. we recognise that all these factors can vary at different points in people's lives.
+Physical and mental health, well-being, ability, disability and need for care and support can affect a person's resilience.
+We recognise that some people experience barriers, for example, communication in raising concerns or seeking help.
+We recognise that all these factors can vary at different points in people's lives.

 Safeguarding Officers